fhamonic/TurboStepper/README.md

 * Efficient: Constants known at compile time are optimized.
 * Easy-to-use: Hardware details are encapsulated within classes while still triggering error when incompatible parameters are detected.

 You can use 2 steppers per timer so up to 6 steppers on an Arduino Nano but don't overdo the microstepping and rotational speed, in this case, to prevent CPU bottleneck.
+The maximum steps/s is about 10k on Arduino Nano.

 [![Generic badge](https://img.shields.io/badge/license-Boost%20Software%20License-blue)](https://www.boost.org/users/license.html)